-- Chocolate negotiation – give everyone a chocolate and get them to negotiate with consent to get their preferred chocolate from someone else in the room.
+- Do a chocolate negotiation activity – give everyone a chocolate and get them to negotiate with consent to get their preferred chocolate from someone else in the room.

 - Give it, Get it, Don’t give it – brainstorm ways that someone might show/say that they are giving consent, getting consent and not giving consent.

 - Condom demonstrations (resources can be hired or purchased) or clips i.e. how to use a condom

 - Competitions such as ‘guess the number of condoms in the jar’, a lucky dip, ‘steps for putting on a condom’ or the ‘saucy sex’ cards (resources can be hired or purchased).

 - Create a condom tree or something else to grab attention.

 - Hire or make a condom costume as an activity or wear the costume during your event.

 - Make a piñata filled with condoms, lollies and facts, questions or quotes.

 - Get participants to create their own fun ‘recipes’ based around the NCD themes i.e. a pinch of communication etc.